FRC1756-Argos/ArgoBot-Drive-Training/docs/pages/tutorials/tutorial4.md

 2. Go to the block diagram
 3. Using the tool palette, insert an "Unbundle By Name" block
 4. Connect the unbundle block to the `Joystick_In` control
-5. Expand the unbundle to 2 cells
+5. Expand the unbundle to 3 cells
-6. Select `Joystick.Y_Axis_Left` and `Joystick.X_Axis_Right`,
+6. Select `Joystick.RB`, `Joystick.Y_Axis_Left`, and `Joystick.X_Axis_Right`

-When you are complete, your unbundle should be identical to arcade drive
+When you are complete, your unbundle should be identical to arcade drive except with an additional boolean (green) output.

 ## Control Design